FlandereKua/Public-Wiki/Characters/Jeno.md

 - Dried Rations
 - Rope (50 feet)
 - Healing Potion (2)
+- Mana Potion (1)

 ---

 ## Background & Notes
 **Tag**: #Bandit #FailedKnight #WolfBeastman #Tier2Enemy

 **Story Presence**: A notorious bandit leader that terrorizes the surroundings of Harken Town.
 Once a promising knight candidate, Jeno was expelled from his order for acts of brutality and corruption.
-His fall from grace turned him bitter and ruthless, leading him to embrace a life of crime.
-His wolf heritage gives him enhanced senses and predatory instincts, making him a formidable opponent both in direct combat and as a tactical leader.

-**Combat Tactics**: Jeno prefers to fight alongside his bandit underlings, using his Coordinated Assault to orchestrate devastating group attacks.
-He opens combat with intimidating howls and commands before closing in with his war axe.
-His Predator's Instinct makes him increasingly dangerous as enemies begin to bleed, growing stronger with each wounded foe.
-If outnumbered or outmatched, he relies on his pack coordination and tactical leadership to create escape opportunities.

 **Personality**: Bitter about his past failures, vindictive toward authority figures, but fiercely loyal to those who follow him.
-He sees his banditry as justified revenge against a society that rejected him.